PAY RANGE: N26

 Provides technical assistance to the administration and other agencies in the areas of air pollutants and particulates; represents the department in administrative and legal proceedings involving environmental pollutants measurements and analysis; makes presentations before civic, industrial and community groups on environmental testing issues.

-Directs a major phase of the analytical scientific function of the Planning and Engineering Division of the Water Department; plans, assigns and reviews, through subordinate supervisors, the work of scientific and technical personnel engaged in sampling, monitoring, testing and evaluating the chemical quality of drinking water in the water distribution system, water from rivers, raw and processed wastewater, sludge and industrial wastes, and researching new and improved water and wastewater treatment processes.
+Directs a major phase of the analytical scientific function or multi-disciplinary programs of the Planning and Environmental Services Division of the Water Department; plans, assigns and reviews, through subordinate supervisors, the work of scientific and technical personnel engaged in sampling, monitoring, testing and evaluating the chemical quality of drinking water in the water distribution system, water from rivers, raw and processed wastewater, and industrial wastes, and researching new and improved water and wastewater treatment processes; plans for staffing needs and development; participates in strategic planning for the division.

 Develops and directs watershed-wide assessment projects, through subordinate supervisors, to identify biological, chemical and physical stressors for restoration remediation; assists with partnership initiatives to create innovative solutions; disseminates information to state officials and local partnerships; applies for permits and grants.